2023 Davidson Wildcats baseball team

-The 2023 Davidson Wildcats baseball team will represent Davidson College during the 2023 NCAA Division I baseball season.
+The 2023 Davidson Wildcats baseball team represented Davidson College during the 2023 NCAA Division I baseball season.
 The Wildcats played their home games at T. Henry Wilson Jr. Field as a member of the Atlantic 10 Conference.
-They will be led by head coach Rucker Taylor, in his fifth season with the program.
+They were led by head coach Rucker Taylor, in his fifth season with the program.

+Davidson finished the season with a 30–24 and went 1–2 in the Atlantic 10 tournament.

 Previous season

-The 2022 Davidson Wildcats baseball team notched a 42–11 (20–4) regular season record, winning the Atlantic 10 regular season championship, and earning the top overall seed and hosting rights in the 2022 Atlantic 10 Conference baseball tournament.
+The 2022 Davidson Wildcats baseball team notched a 43–13 (20–4) regular season record, winning the Atlantic 10 regular season championship, and earning the top overall seed and hosting rights in the 2022 Atlantic 10 Conference baseball tournament.
 Davidson opened their tournament series with a victory over George Mason, before losing two consecutive games to VCU and Richmond to eliminate them in the tournament.
 Despite their 40-plus win season, Davidson did not earn an at-large berth into the 2022 NCAA Division I baseball tournament.

 At the end of the season, assistant coach Ryan Munger left Davidson to join former VCU head coach, Shawn Stiffler, to be an assistant coach for the University of Notre Dame.
 Pitching coach, Parker Bangs, left Davidson in the offseason to become the new pitching coach for Rice University.

 In September 2022, Davidson hired Todd Miller from Tennessee Tech as an assistant coach.